 Even if you can't, you can still improve your signal by putting the router in an elevated position and making sure there's open air between it and any device you're using.
 Don't put it on the floor if you can help it.
 Walls, especially thick ones, can also be barriers for wireless signals.
 It's possible for other electronic devices in close proximity to the router to disrupt the signal, too.

 In general, keep the router away from other devices, don't make the signal pass through too many walls, and keep it up as high as you can.
 Of course, you could always try limiting the number of devices you have connected to WiFi, too.

-On the cheap end, you can get some ethernet cables and try to wire up as many of your devices as you can.
-I realize this is inconvenient and will invariably lead to cable clutter.
+For a budget-conscious solution, you can get some Ethernet cables and try to wire up as many of your devices as you can.
+This might be an inconvenient and may lead to cable clutter.
 Still, if you're having signal problems, a direct connection between your device and your router should help stabilize things.

-For those at wit's end after trying the above, you might simply need a new router.
+If you try the above and find no success, you might simply need a new router.

 Maybe you have a decent router, but it doesn't cover your entire home on its own.
 This is where mesh WiFi systems or WiFi extenders come into play.
-These are neat little gadgets that can lock onto your router's WiFi signal and belch out a weaker, but normally usable version of it in a different part of the home.
+These can lock onto your router's WiFi signal and send out a weaker, but normally usable version of it in a different part of the home.

-If your signal strength is fine but speed is an issue, one way to go is simply paying for better internet.
-We hope nobody is forced to do this right now, but the option is there.
+If your signal strength is fine but speed is an issue, you might simply pay for better internet bandwidth.
 You'll need to consult your ISP to find out what speeds you're currently paying for and if it's possible to get a speed boost.

 If you have any questions, please contact our support team.